Coonskin (film): Plot

-Brother Rabbit (Philip Michael Thomas), Brother Bear, and Preacher Fox (Barry White and Charles Gordone) are forced to pack up and leave their Southern settings after the bank mortgages their home and sells it to a man who turns it into a brothel, only to run off with the trio's money.
-The sheriff and deputy arrived as customers only to find that one of the prostitutes was the sheriff's daughter.
-After shooting his deputy in rage, the sheriff turned his gun on Rabbit, who threw a knife killing the sheriff.
-The trio ran off deciding to move to Harlem, "home to every black man".
-When they arrive, Rabbit, Bear, and Fox find that it is not all that it is made out to be.
-They encounter a con man named Simple Savior, an obese and phony revolutionary leader who claims to be the cousin of "Black Jesus", and that he gives his followers "the strength to kill whites".
-In a flashy stage performance in his "church", Savior acts out being brutalized by symbols of black oppression—represented by images of John Wayne, Elvis Presley, and Richard Nixon, before asking his parishioners for "donations".
-Rabbit and his friends quickly realize that Savior's "revolution" is merely a money-making scam.
-Rabbit openly steals a large portion of the donation money, prompting Savior to try to have him killed.
-After Rabbit tricks his would-be murderers (in a paraphrasing of the story of Br'er Rabbit and the brier patch), he and Bear kill Savior.
-This allows Rabbit to take over Savior's racket, putting him in line to become the head of all organized crime in Harlem.
-Rabbit lays out his plan to keep all organized crime money in Harlem.
-But first, he has to get rid of a few other opponents.
-Savior's former partners tell Rabbit they will join him but only if he can kill his opponents; otherwise they will kill him instead.
+Brother Rabbit, Brother Bear, and Preacher Fox decide to pack up and leave the Southern states after the bank mortgages their house and sells it to a man who wants to turn it into a brothel.
+Arriving in Harlem, Rabbit, Bear and Fox find that all is not as it seems.
+They encounter a con man named Simple Savior, a self-styled revolutionary leader who claims to be the cousin of "Black Jesus", and that he gives his disciples "the strength to kill whites".
+In a stage show at his "church", Savior acts out being brutalized by symbols of black oppression—represented by images of John Wayne, Elvis Presley, and Richard Nixon, before asking his parishioners for "donations".
+Rabbit, well aware of the scam, tries to stir up anti-revolutionary sentiment in the crowd at the venue, prompting Savior to have him killed.
+After Rabbit saves himself with reverse psychology, he and Bear kill Savior.
+This allows Rabbit to take over Savior's racket, starting his climb to the top of organized crime in Harlem.
+As Rabbit prepares to deal with competition, Savior's former associates warn him that if he cannot kill his rivals, they will kill him.